pchiusano/pchiusano.github.io/_posts/2015-10-16-twitter-abuse.markdown

 * People whose account has been active for more than 6 months and have more than 400 followers
 * Etc

 You get the idea.
-Rather than just trusting everyone with the authority to write to your notification timeline, which is about as sensible as giving everyone on the planet your home address and a key to your house, you instead assign trust more explicitly.
+Rather than just blindly trusting everyone with the authority to write to your notification timeline (about as sensible as giving everyone on the planet your home address and a key to your house) you instead assign trust more explicitly.

 Let's see how this plays out:

 * Suppose Bob The Abuser decides he'd like to send an abusive message to Alice.
-Having experienced some abuse before, Alice's trust level is a bit more restricted (perhaps it is one of the options I gave above).
+Having experienced some abuse before, Alice's trust level is a bit more restricted (perhaps it is one of the options I gave above, 2 following hops away).
 Bob, or random sockpuppet accounts that Bob creates, are not trusted by Alice by default, so Bob has no way of contacting Alice.
 * Likewise, if Carol is following Alice and expands any of her tweets, she won't see Bob's replies there, either.
   * _Only_ if Carol is following Bob explicitly will she see any tweets that mention Alice in her _regular timeline_.
   * _Only_ if Carol is explicitly following Bob can she click on Bob's 'tweets and replies' section and see tweets that mention Alice explicitly